 Talk about beautiful places in India- my mind will take me to this untouched valley in the lower Himalayas tucked away from the maddening frenzy of the tourists in the Kathua district, located in the state of Jammu and Kashmir.
 Thanks to snowfall in the winters, this region will be cut off from civilization for almost 6months and when the snow disappears, it does not fail to mesmerize every passerby with a different landscape each time.

-So, my journey here started on a rainy morning as a part of the Himalayan expedition from Basohli towards Sarthal.
+If you have been following me in this journey, my day started on a rainy morning as a part of the Himalayan expedition from Basohli (Click here to read the complete story) towards Sarthal.
 In a bid to keep myself warm (like duh!!)
 I opted a seat in the comfort of the tempo-traveler over a pillion seat of a bike.
 Although I regretted my choice later, I had my share of fun getting to stop the vehicle almost everywhere and capture the beauty of the landscape all along.
 The consistent rains over the past couple of days had brought in greenery for as long as the eyes could see.
 With winding roads, I was accompanied by the tributary of river Ravi on one side and vibrant hills on the other for most part of the road.
 There was even a magnificent stretch of the dam backwaters and dotting waterfalls by the roadside that added their charm to the beautiful landscape.
 We stopped over at one of the small rivulets where we relished the packed lunch we had carried for ourselves.
 The drive along the curvaceous roads almost until the town of Bani is definitely a delight for every passionate rider.
 Bani is the last major town one arrives until the next destination on this stretch where we all stopped by for a cup of tea.
 The roads beyond Bani gets a little treacherous with poor roads, deep valley and possible landslides.
 I remember how we had missed a landslide by a whisker!!
 But, the beauty of the mountains did not let us down even a bit and continued to fascinate us all the way.
 It was dark by the time we arrived at the ‘Tourist Reception Centre’ where we were hosted by the Jammu tourism for the night’s stay.
 Comfortable tents were pitched in with bon-fire to keep us warm through a cold night under a clear starry night’s sky that I had been longing for a long time…

 When I came out of my tent at the break of dawn- I was blown away with the beauty of the place.
 Our camp site was surrounded by the beautiful mountain on all sides which we barely knew of while sleeping through the freezing night!
 The tranquil atmosphere was filled with fragrant air that carried perfumes of wildflowers from the distant mountains.
 While the other fellow travelers seemed to be snoring still, I decided to venture out to explore the place on my own… After a small stroll amidst the livestock including buffaloes, sheep, goats, horses, donkeys etc. outside the camp, I was warmly greeted by a Gujjar family for a cup of ‘Desi Chai’ with them.
 The life of these Bakarwals (the shepherd community) was a good motivation for the nomad in me.
 They are continuously on the move with their makeshift tents who earn their livelihood purely through diary and wool.
 Meanwhile, I was joined by my brothers who then decided to walk further towards the Gujjar settlements on the slopes.
 The beautiful setting with rock-laden plains, flat-roofed clay/rock houses, the sturdy wooden bridges across the murmuring stream hoaxed us to get into its ice-cold water.
 It was a wonderful morning!!